NickMcConnell/AngbandPlus/docs/attack.rst

 In addition items on the ground are especially vulnerable to elemental effects.
 Potions on the ground will always be destroyed by cold, shards, sound and force.
-Scrolls, staves, books, and non-metal gear will always get destroyed by fire or plasma.
-Scrolls, staves, and all non-mithril gear will be destroyed by acid.
+Scrolls, devices, books, and non-metal gear will always get destroyed by fire or plasma.
+Scrolls, devices, and all non-mithril gear will be destroyed by acid.
 Rings, amulets, wands and rods will be destroyed by lightning and plasma.
 And finally nearly everything will be destroyed by a mana storm if left on the ground.